chefaiqbal/Rust-Server/README.md

 6. **Proper HTTP Status Codes**
     - [ ] Make sure every error and success path sets the correct status code (e.g., 405 for method not allowed, 413 for payload too large, etc.)
 7. **Handle Cookies and Sessions**
-    - [ ] Implement cookie parsing and setting in responses
+    - [x] Implement cookie parsing and setting in responses
-    - [ ] (Optional) Implement basic session management, e.g., with a session ID cookie and in-memory map
+    - [x] Implement basic session management, with a session ID cookie and in-memory map
 8. **Default Error Pages for All Required Codes**
     - [ ] Ensure you have custom error pages for:
         - 400, 403, 404, 405, 413, 500